 Did you get your Ancestry DNA results back expecting to see Polish as your ethnicity?
 Surprise!
-In this article, you will learn why your Polish DNA won’t show up on Ancestry’s DNA ethnicity estimate.
+In this article, you will learn why your Polish DNA might not show up on Ancestry’s DNA ethnicity estimate.

 How does Polish show up on Ancestry?